Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 950M should in theory be just a bit superior to the GeForce GT 430 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 950M should be 11% quicker than the GeForce GT 430 overall, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 950M will be much (about 226%) more effective at texture filtering than the GeForce GT 430. (explain)
+Texel RateThe GeForce GTX 950M should be much (more or less 226%) better at anisotropic filtering than the GeForce GT 430. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison